Learning the 3D Fauna of the Web: Additional Results

 \subsection{More Visualizations from \method}

 We show more visualization results of \method on a wide variety of animals in \Cref{fig:supp-main-1}, \Cref{fig:supp-main-2} and \Cref{fig:supp-main-3}, including horse, weasel, pika, koala and so on.
 Note that our model produces these articulated 3D reconstructions from just a single test image in feed-forward manner, without even knowing the category labels of the animal species.
 With the articulated pose prediction, we can also easily animate the reconstructions in 3D.
-More visualizations are included in the \textbf{website}.
+More visualizations are presented at { \url{https://kyleleey.github.io/3DFauna/}}.